fsiegrist/devops-bootcamp-15-ansible/exercises/Exercises.md

 **Solution:**

 - To **provision** the EC2 instances, the playbook `ex3-provision-jenkins-ec2.yaml` is executed for both amazon-linux and ubuntu servers.
 The only difference between the two is the "ami_id" value.
 So you either provide the "amazon-linux" ami-id or the "ubuntu" ami-id.
-- To **install** Jenkins, the playbook `ex4-install-jenkins.yaml` is executed, which contains the shared tasks and dynamically selects the `ex4-host-amazon.yaml` or `ex4-host-ubuntu.yaml` files, which contain the OS specific differenes.
+- To **install** Jenkins, the playbook `ex4-install-jenkins.yaml` is executed, which contains the shared tasks and dynamically selects the `ex4-host-amazon.yaml` or `ex4-host-ubuntu.yaml` files, which contain the OS specific differences.
 The selection is based on what "host_os" variable you provide.

 **Create and configure Jenkins on --amazon-linux-- EC2 instance:**
 ```sh